hivejs/docs/setup/installing_plugins.md

 The following is a list of the "official" plugins.

+**Please note** that as of v0.8 you need to re-run `hive ui-build` after you install or remove a plugin in addition to re-starting the hive server for the changes to take effect.

 ## hive-plugin-authorship-markers-ckeditor
 A plugin for the CKeditor editor package that adds a thin pane to the left of the editing area where sections are attributed to authors, indicated by colored lines.
 Integrates with hive-plugin-presence to display users' colors and allow changing your own color.